 “A drop in website traffic can be caused by a variety of factors.
 The goal is to rapidly figure out why the drop is happening and then implement methods to stop it.
 A drop may occur because your content has become outdated and is no longer drawing new views, your phrases are no longer ranking well in search engines, or your competitors’ marketing approach has changed.
 They are employing better keywords, leading to a higher SEO.
 By altering your keywords, purchasing Google Ads, updating the website content generally, or employing other marketing platforms to attract people to the website, you can reverse declining website views.”

 20. How Do You Track And Report On The Effectiveness Of An Organization’s Advertising Platforms Over Time?

 It’s critical to track and report on the effects of your marketing and advertising initiatives.
 The findings are used by businesses to establish marketing strategies and budgets.
 Explicitly describing how you accomplish this will persuade the employer that you recognize the necessity of assessing results and that you will be able to deliver them with correct data.

-“Almost every advertising platform allows you to track how well your campaigns are performing.
+“Almost every advertising platform allows you to track how well your campaigns perform.
 These can take the form of clicks, click-throughs, views, periodical reading, or broadcast media viewership.
-You can also include key terms or identifiers in each ad that customers can use to identify where they learnt about the product in their buy information.
+You can also include key terms or identifiers in each ad that customers can use to identify where they learned about the product in their buy information.
 Once you get the data, you can record them in a spreadsheet or using graphics to show how each ad or type of medium you’re utilizing in your marketing strategy performed.”

 Without preparation, getting out of an interview effectively is never simple.
 The only method to increase your chances of being chosen is to prepare as much as possible.
 These were the top 20 Marketing Associate Interview Questions and Answers.
-If you want to know anything more you can leave it in the comment section.
+If you want to know anything more, you can leave it in the comment section.
 Good luck with your interview!